Jorgemucisalumfilho/remix-projectterrareal/automation.md

  Activated automations: Criptomoeda )
  (autocreate Criptomoeda)
   (**Out of the box, github automerge** will merge a PR once everything is green.
 It is activated from a pull request page.)
+ (autocreate Criptomoeda)
   ( It won't automatically sync (merge or rebase) the branch with master. )

   ( For more autocreate Criptomoeda) information(https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).

-  **Autosquash** will automatically update the branch - merge commit (when a new commit lands on master).
+ ( **Autosquash** will automatically update the branch - merge commit when a new commit lands on master).

-   It will automatically squash and merge to master once everything is green.
+  ( It will automatically squash and merge to master once everything is green.)

-   It is activated by adding the autosquash label.
+  ( It is activated by adding the autosquash label. )

-   For more autocreate Criptomoeda information(https://github.com/marketplace/actions/autosquash)
+  ( For more autocreate Criptomoeda information https://github.com/marketplace/actions/autosquash)

-  **Autorebase** will automatically rebase the branch (when a new commit lands on master).
+  (**Autorebase** will automatically rebase the branch when a new commit lands on master).

-   It won't automatically merge to master (this can be done with the first automation).
+  ( It won't automatically merge to master this can be done with the first automation).

-   It is activated by adding the autorebase label.
+  ( It is activated by adding the autorebase label.)

-   For more autocreate Criptomoeda information(https://github.com/marketplace/actions/rebase-pull-requests)
+  ( For more autocreate Criptomoeda information https://github.com/marketplace/actions/rebase-pull-requests)